 The six MCMs are:

 - Public Education and Outreach on Stormwater Impacts

 - Post-Construction Stormwater for New and Redevelopment

-- Pollution Prevention and Good Housekeeping for Municipal Operations (see 2014/2015 Annual Report for activity, link below)
+- Pollution Prevention & Good Housekeeping for Municipal Operations

 The North Augusta Stormwater Management Department (SWMD) has established programs to meet each required element of the six minimum measures.
 This assures that the city is in compliance with its small MS4 permit and we are working to make sure our local and downstream waterways are protected from pollutants.
 Annual reports are submitted to SCDHEC describing each of our protection efforts.
 In 2014, a new small MS4 permit was issued by the state.
 The new permit allowed permit holders to provide a biannual report for the first two reporting years, therefore the report for 2014 and 2015 were combined and provided to the state in April 1, 2016.
 A new reporting form was also provided by the state.
-To view all submitted annual reports from the North Augusta Stormwater Management program, visit the document library.
-View or download the 2014/2015 Biannual Report.
+View or download the 2018 Biannual Report, here.
 Future reports will be submitted annually or as the state requires.

 The required Stormwater Management Plan (SWMP) components include:

-- developing legal authority (through ordinances) to implement and enforce the SWMP
+- developing legal authority and ordinances to implement and enforce the SWMP

 - building and maintaining drainage systems to alleviate pollutants from entering streams